Children are the main victims of war, and of natural and man-made disasters.

 OUR PROJECTS

-We welcome children coping with poverty, war, violence and life threatening diseases to a restorative, free-of-charge residential summer camp by the Cretan Sea.
-During their stay, the children and young people improve their health and spirit, experience fun and friendship and gain confidence…
+We welcome children coping with poverty, war, violence and life-threatening diseases to a restorative, free-of-charge residential summer camp by the Cretan Sea, to help improve their health and spirit, experience fun and friendship and gain confidence and hope.

 CRETE FOR LIFE NEWS